SSWConsulting/SSW.Rules.Content/rules/do-you-set-a-specific-time-to-follow-up-a-prospect/rule.md

 - "What time suits best?"
 Let's say 3pm
 - "Cool, Do you want to send the appointment or should I?"
 :::

 **Figure: Good example: Asking them lots of questions and setting a specific time and date for the next meeting (or phone call)**

-This will ensure that the follow up meeting or phone call gets a much better chance of                      happening...
+This will ensure that the follow-up meeting or phone call gets a much better chance of                      happening...
 Basically the prospect sets this up and will feel a certain indirect obligation.

-The other way to schedule a follow up is using [Followupthen](/do-you-follow-up-emails-effectively).
+The other way to schedule a follow-up is using [Followupthen](/do-you-follow-up-emails-effectively).